Ondiz/Engineering/README.md

 I studied the effect of varying Young modulus in the mode shapes of a beam (both axial and bending)

 ### ModosComplejos
 There you can find some code for trying to understand the effect of complex modes in noise radiation.

+Uses sphere3D.m that is not my work:

+J M De Freitas. SPHERE3D: A Matlab® Function to Plot 3-Dimensional Data on a Spherical Surface.
+QinetiQ Ltd, Winfrith Technology Centre, Winfrith,  Dorchester DT2 8XJ.
+UK.
+15 September 2005.